cozywigwam/cozywigwam.github.io/pages/notations/git.md

 >
 >         Although this bit looks similar to assume-unchanged bit, its goal is different from assume-unchanged bit's.
 Skip-worktree also takes precedence over assume-unchanged bit when both are set.

-This is where git shines: literal bit-flippin' to solve problems:
+This is where git shines: literal bit-flippin' to solve problems.

 ```sh
 git update-index --skip-worktree constants.js